 Bad Rock Canyon Conservation Project

 Help us protect 772 acres of critical habitat along the Flathead River at a focal point of landscape connectivity & secure public access with the proposed Bad Rock Canyon Wildlife Management Area.

-Project Update: We are excited to announce that three generous donors have offered a matching challenge of $100,000 for the Bad Rock Canyon Conservation Project through July 15.
-Help us reach the matching challenge as we partner with the Flathead Lakers and Flathead River to Lake Initiative to raise another $100,000 by then to double your impact for this very important project.
+Project Update-May 3, 2021: We are excited to announce that two generous donors have offered an additional $50,000 challenge to our original $100,000 Bad Rock Canyon Conservation Project matching challenge.
+By the end of April, we met the original $100,000 matching challenge goal.
+Now, this new matching challenge donor pledge will allow us to extend and increase the matching challenge until we meet our new goal of $150,000.
+Help us reach our matching challenge goal in partnership with the Flathead Lakers and Flathead River to Lake Initiative and double your impact for this very important project.
 See info below including a link to our donation page or how you can send a check.
 Thank you!

 We are so excited to announce that on Aug.
 13, the Montana Fish and Wildlife Commission endorsed the proposal for Montana Fish, Wildlife & Parks (FWP) to pursue purchasing 800 acres of Columbia Falls Aluminum Co.
 (CFAC) land.
 Flathead Land Trust has partnered with FWP hoping to conserve this 800-acre property containing critical wildlife habitat at the mouth of Bad Rock Canyon for years.
 We were excited when CFAC entered into an agreement giving Flathead Land Trust and FWP a window of time to obtain the funding to purchase and conserve the property and create a new public Wildlife Management Area.
 CFAC has owned this land and kept it as open space along the Flathead River for decades.
 It is located just east of Columbia Falls south of the Flathead River and does not include the former aluminum plant site.